As the slogan for Arby’s goes, “We have the meats.” This is good news for anyone looking to grab a quick low-carb meal for not a lot of money.

 However, we understand that sometimes fast food is inevitable.
-If it comes down to grabbing something small at Arby’s or not eating at all, then you have to do what you have to do!
+If it comes down to grabbing something small or not eating at all, then use these tips to eat low-carb at Arby’s.

 #1.
 Know what you want before you go

 Our suggestion is to know what you want before you go.
-Stick with a beef or pork sandwich as these meats have the highest fat content.
+Stick with a beef or pork bunless and sauceless sandwich as these meats have the highest fat content.
 They also have a ton of chicken and turkey options, too.

 One way to make any sandwich low-carb is to ask for no bread.
 If there is a mix-up and you accidentally get bread with your order, toss it immediately so you won’t be tempted to eat it.